spree-contrib/spree_social/README.md

 2. Main URL: http://your_computer.local:3000 for development / http://your-site.com for production
 3. Callback URL: http://your_computer.local:3000 for development / http://your-site.com for production
 4. Click Create

-Copy the Client ID and Secret to the config/initializers/devise.rb line for github

-`config.omniauth :github, "[Client ID]", "[Secret]"`

 > This is not a listed Github item.
 To View and / or edit your applications goto [http://github.com/account/applications/]([http://github.com/account/applications/])